-At Made In, we aim to break down the barrier between professional kitchens and home kitchens by offering cookware and tools that will have you cooking like an executive chef.
+At Made In, we aim to break the barrier between professional kitchens and home kitchens by offering cookware and tools that will have you cooking like an executive chef.
 Beyond cookware, we also want to teach you techniques and tricks to make you a better home cook.
 We’ve already taught you how to plate like a chef, and now we’re here to teach you how to cook pasta perfectly.
-There are a few tips and tricks, but once you get the hang of it, you’ll never order pasta at a restaurant again!
+There are a few tips and tricks, but once you get the hang of it, you’ll make restaurant-quality pasta everytime!
 In this post, we’re going to talk about:

 - Pasta Water

 - Plating the Pasta

 Salt Your Pasta Water

 It might not seem like an important step, but pasta water can make or break your dish.
 There’s a reason the salted water is referred to as “liquid gold.”
 There are two main things that make pasta water such a critical part of your dish: starch and salt.
 Salting your water is the only chance you have to impart flavor onto your pasta.
 Salt the water more than you think.
 How much?
 I’ll let you decide how much you like to add based on your taste, but I’m a firm believer that you should add way too much salt at least once, so you can gauge how much it takes to get it right.
 A good guideline?
 When you add salt to the water, give it a taste.
 It should taste like something.